 "We've just driven off the budget cliff, 'Thelma and Louise'-style," said Steven Maviglio, a Democratic strategist and former top legislative aide who advised the campaign backing the ballot measures.

-The sheer magnitude of the shortfall — on the heels of a package of cuts and tax increases that Gov. Arnold Schwarzenegger and legislators agreed to in February to close an estimated $42 billion shortfall — is
+The sheer magnitude of the shortfall — on the heels of a package of cuts and tax increases that Gov. Arnold Schwarzenegger and legislators agreed to in February to close an estimated $42 billion shortfall — is expected to trigger more of the partisan sniping that has dominated state politics the past year.

 But with California facing the threat of insolvency this summer, lawmakers will be under immense pressure to act.
 And with any further tax increases having been all but ruled out, legislators will have little choice but to resort to massive borrowing and deep program cuts.